braintree/braintree_ios/README.md

 Then run `pod install`.

+If you've never used CocoaPods before, [this website](http://guides.cocoapods.org/using/getting-started.html) does a great job explaining what it is and how it works.
+We believe that dependency management will make iOS developers more productive and are curious about your feedback.
+(It is possible to pull in our code manually, but that is not recommended at this time.)

+## Demo

 Need instant gratification?
 Try out the library in a demo app first by enter this command in your shell:

 ```
 pod try Braintree
 ```

-If you've never used CocoaPods before, [this website](http://guides.cocoapods.org/using/getting-started.html) does a great job explaining what it is and how it works.
-We believe that dependency management will make iOS developers more productive and are curious about your feedback.
-(It is possible to pull in our code manually, but that is not recommended at this time.)
+`Braintree.xcworkspace` includes a demo app called `Braintree Demo` that presents a number of integration options.
+In order to run this demo, you will need to run a server that integrates with a Braintree client library and responds to `/client_token` with a valid client token.

+We include a sample merchant server in this repository.
+Please see [Sample Merchant Server/README](Sample Merchant Server/README.md] for further instructions on running a sample server.

 ## Usage